Jacqueline Wilson: Early life

 Wilson attended Coombe Girls' School in Surrey and Carshalton Technical College.
-After leaving school at age 16, she began training as a secretary but then applied to work with the Dundee-based publishing company DC Thomson on a new girls' magazine, Jackie.
+After leaving school at the age of 16, she began training as a secretary but then applied to work with the Dundee-based publishing company DC Thomson on a new girls' magazine, Jackie.

 Career

 When Wilson began to focus on writing, she completed several crime fiction novels before dedicating herself to children's books.
 At the age of 40, she took A-level English and earned a grade A. She had mixed success with about 40 books before the breakthrough to fame in 1991 with The Story of Tracy Beaker, published by Doubleday.

 As her children's novels frequently feature themes of adoption, divorce and mental illness, they tend to attract controversy, yet are well loved by children and adults alike.

 University of Roehampton and charity work

 In June 2013, Wilson was appointed a professorial fellow of the University of Roehampton, and a Pro-Chancellor.
 In February 2014, it was announced that she would be appointed Chancellor of the university (its honorary figurehead) from August 2014.
 She was reappointed in 2017 for a further three years.
 She teaches modules in both the Children's Literature and Creative Writing master's degree (MA) programmes offered by the university.
 She concluded her term as Chancellor in August 2020.